replicatedhq/troubleshoot.sh/docs/source/collect/logs.md

 The number of lines to include, starting from the newest.

 ##### `limits.maxBytes`
-The maximum file size of a collected pod log, is currently set to 5MB as this will ensure a support bundle will not grow excessively due to large logfiles.
-Neither will the logs contain information that is too old or no longer relevant.
+The maximum file size of a collected pod log.
+Defaults to `5000000`, which is 5MB.
-This value can be set in increments of bytes, e.g. a value of 5MB should be set as `5000000`.

 ## Example Collector Definition